Judith Butler: Adorno Prize affair

-In a letter to the Mondoweiss website, Butler wrote that their strong ethical views were grounded in Jewish philosophical thought and that it is "blatantly untrue, absurd, and painful for anyone to argue that those who formulate a criticism of the State of Israel is anti-Semitic or, if Jewish, self-hating".
+Butler responded that they did not take these criticisms personally, arguing instead that such objections were aimed more broadly at individuals who criticize Israel and its current policies.
+In a letter published on the Mondoweiss website, Butler wrote that their ethical positions were grounded in Jewish philosophical traditions and stated that it is "blatantly untrue, absurd, and painful" to claim that criticism of the State of Israel is inherently antisemitic or, when expressed by Jews, a form of self-hatred.